 1. Ontological Paradoxes

 The reason why we started watching The Lake House is because we were under the impression that it was a story about ontological paradoxes, also known as causal loops or bootstrap paradoxes.
-In case you didn’t listen to our podcast, I’ll explain what those are.
 An ontological paradox involves two events, one in the past and one in the future, which are caused by each other, thus forming a loop with no discernible origin point.
 An example would be this: You receive a journal full of instructions for building a time machine.
 Months later, following the instructions, you have built the time machine.
 You use it in order to go back in time, copy the instructions into a fresh, blank journal, and leave that journal for your younger self.
 The result is that the instructions have no discernible origin – how does the knowledge for building a time machine even exist if the only reason why you have it is because you merely copied the knowledge from a book that you wrote by copying a book that you wrote by copying a book, ad infinitum?
 These things are really interesting to think about.

 Anyway, having watched this movie, I found only one arguable instance of an ontological paradox, and a mild one at that.
 In the beginning of the film, Kate mentions in her letter that the previous occupant left behind a box of stuff in the attic.
 Much later, when Alex decides to take leave of the house, he seems to remember this and intentionally places a box full of stuff in the attic for her to find in the future.
 Thus, the box is there because he knows that, in the future, the box is supposed to be there.
 It’s a self-fulfilling loop.